janosh/matbench-discovery/site/src/routes/how-to-contribute/+page.md

      torch: 1.13.0
      torch-geometric: 2.0.9
      ...
-   notes:
+   notes: # notes can have any key, be multiline and support markdown.
+     description: This is how my model works...
+     steps: |
       Optional free form multi-line notes that can help others reproduce your results.
    ```

    Arbitrary other keys can be added as needed.